Skip to main content Skip to secondary navigation

 Join the PCJ in the Bay Advisory Board

 Help guide PCJ in the Bay while building leadership skills and connections with faculty and community partners in the process!
 Undergraduate and graduate students are welcome to apply.
-The 2023-24 student board members have been selected but the opportunity to join the board will be open again in Spring 2024!
+Check back in spring quarter.

 Volunteer